marting555/idura/INSTALLATION-INSTRUCTIONS.md

 `DATABASE="your-mongodb-uri"`

 Replace "your-mongodb-uri" with the actual URI of your MongoDB database.
-For example to connect to the provided *ansimaq* cluster you can use:
+To use the provided testing cluster, configure it as:

 ```
-DATABASE="mongodb+srv://jmartinezv:<password>@cluster0.egnqitp.mongodb.net/ansimaq_erp"
+DATABASE="mongodb+srv://jmartinezv:<password>@cluster0.egnqitp.mongodb.net/"
 ```

 If you want to run the optional **ansimaq demo** script, also add a variable